MrR0807/Notes/understanding-parquet-file.md

 * Field Id delta + Field Type: `16` - in bits it is `0001 0110`.
 The first part of 4 bits represent the delta or if it is a first entry, then current id. `0001` bits traslate to `1`.
 The second portion of 4 bits represent field type. `0110` converts to `6` which in [Struct encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md#struct-encoding) means `I64`.
 * Field value: `36` - Because we know it is `I64` type, we expect at least 10 bytes to represent a number (as per documentation).
 Because we know that `int` and `long` values encoded with zigzag and then Unsigned LEB128, we have to use Helper functions to decode the number: `final var bytes = Hex.decodeHex("36"); System.out.println(ThriftHelperUtils.readI64(bytes));`.
 This will print 27, which is our number.
 * Field Id delta + Field Type: `18` - translates to pair of 4 bits: `0001 1000`.
 First pair is the same as previously, the second translates to number 8, which means `BINARY` as per documentation.
-* Field length (because it is string, from documentation we know it is encoded with Unsigned LEB128): `03` - using Helper functions to decode the number: `System.out.println(readVarint64(Hex.decodeHex("03")))` prints `3`.
+* Field length (because it is string, from documentation, we know it is encoded with Unsigned LEB128): `03` - using Helper functions to decode the number: `System.out.println(readVarint64(Hex.decodeHex("03")))` prints `3`.
 This is our string lenght.
-* Field value: `666f6f` - this should be familiar from JSON section and it stands for "foo".
+* Field value: `666f6f` - this should be familiar from JSON section and it stands for "foo" in UTF-8.

 Just like before, let's manipulate Hex values directly to return different data.